tastytough/COMP2116-UserDocs/docs/Task2Angus.md

     You will be asked to review the SQL statement that inserts your data into your table:
     ![Review insert statement](assets/reviewInsert.png)

-5. **Click** on apply after confirming that the data is correct to add it to your table!
+5. **Click** on apply after confirming that the data is correct to add it to your table.

 !!! success
     ![table with data](assets/tableWithData.png)